 - -Editors and journal staff should be made aware that they will be treated like any other author.
 They will not be given special treatment.

 - -Editors and editorial team members are excluded from publication decisions when they are authors or have contributed to a manuscript.

 - -Editors should generally not communicate directly with the authors and that is especially important if a member of the editorial board is among the authors.
 Thus they will not be given special treatment.

 - -The review process must be made as transparent and rigorous as possible.

 - -Provided every effort is made to minimise any bias in the review process by having another associate editor handle the peer review procedure independently of the editor, and the process is absolutely transparent.

-- -The editor send the manuscript out for review without any names on it
+- -The editor sends the manuscript out for review without any names on it.

 - -As an extra precaution the editor might like to publish an accompanying commentary showing how transparent the reviewing process had been.